Kevin Rader (politician): Return to the Florida House

 In 2012, when the state legislative districts were reconfigured, Rader opted to run for a second nonconsecutive term in the 81st District, which contained much of the territory that he had previously represented in Palm Beach County.
 He faced Steve Perman, his successor as State Representative in the 78th District, in the Democratic primary.
 During the course of the campaign, the business community split in its support for the candidates, with Rader scoring the endorsement of the Florida Chamber of Commerce and Perman gaining the support of the Associated Industries of Florida.
 Rader defeated Perman by a wide margin, winning 57% of the vote to Perman's 43%, and advancing to the general election, where he faced James O'Hara, the Republican nominee.

 Throughout the 2013 Legislative Session, Rader served on five committees, Health Quality Subcommittee, Insurance and Banking Subcommittee, State Affairs Committee, Agriculture and Natural Resources Subcommittee (Democratic Ranking Member), and the Healthy Families Subcommittee.

 Florida Senate

 In 2016, Rader ran for the Florida Senate seat vacated by Joseph Abruzzo, who opted to run for Rader's House seat instead of re-election in his reconfigured Senate district.
 Rader defeated teacher Mindy Koch in the Democratic primary with 58.5% of the vote.
 He won the general election without opposition.

-Rader decided to retire from the Senate in 2020 and opted not to run for reelection.
+Rader decided to retire from the Senate in 2020 and opted not to run for re-election.